What is a Mill and Overlay?

 Kaw Valley Engineering has worked on many mill and overlay projects, providing third-party quality assurance and quality control.
-In fact, we are currently working on a Kansas Department of Transportation mill and overlay project in Kansas City, administered by the KDOT Bonner Springs office.
+In 2020, our firm worked on a Kansas Department of Transportation mill and overlay project in Kansas City, administered by the KDOT Bonner Springs office.

-Ron Johnson, PS, CWI, Quality Control Manager in our Junction City office, is currently working nights on the ongoing Interstate 435 mill and overlay project.
+Ron Johnson, PS, CWI, Quality Control Manager in our Junction City office, worked nights on the ongoing Interstate 435 mill and overlay project.
 He provided the step-by-step process of a mill and overlay.

 - During a mill and overlay, the old asphalt is milled off.
 Projects vary on how much asphalt is milled off, but it is usually 0.5” to 2”.

 - The millings are hauled away to a nearby asphalt plant, and the roadway is swept and cleaned of any excess material and loose debris.

 - Tack oil is placed on the road to help bind the new asphalt to the existing road.

 - The hot mix asphalt is hauled from the asphalt plant to the site using a “shuttle buggy,” which remixes the asphalt to prevent separation of the material.
 The material is fed into an asphalt paving machine.